kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

-	Schwarz was successful in commanding them to stand down And thus did we continue on our way towards town Jonas and Connor seemingly found our women quite cute So I listened to them flirt while tuning the lute...
+	Schwarz was successful in commanding them to stand down And thus did we continue on our way towards town Jonas and Connor seemed to find our women quite cute So I listened to them flirt while tuning the lute...